Recognize phishing. Defend against attacks. Strengthen security.

 📈 Performance Monitoring & Reporting:

-💡 Expert Tip:Global awareness programs require flexible, scalable, and auditable solutions with clear responsibilities.
+💡 Expert Tip:Global awareness programs require flexible, flexible, and auditable solutions with clear responsibilities.
 Organizations should focus on open standards, automation, and continuous improvement.

 How are phishing training programs implemented for executives and specialists?